rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 third group, lets call them _perfectionists_.
 I came to FP on a correctness wagon, theory and improved coding efficiency are for me an added bonus.
 The question is how the _perfectionists_ fit into this picture.

 Implicit contexts in communication between programmers.
 There appears to be much more to explore here.
 Consider programming internet discussion forums (IMO, a Manhattan of communication skills, if you can make it there you will do really good in your project team).
 One can observe all kinds of context bias issues (e.g. some redditers do not consider reading to be a prerequisite for responding) or lack of context clarity (e.g. heavily downvoted posts with no comments).
 Teams tend to create their own localized contexts (unique vocabulary, proprietary technical solutions) which is often not ideal especially on the technical front.
 Context clarity is to communication what referential transparency is to programming.
+Context is to communication what causation is to empirical science.

 I am sure there is are many more interesting angles to explore here.